 Steps 3 and 4 are not applicable when placing full circle arcs.

-Press the Spacebar to rotate the arc counterclockwise or Shift+Spacebar for clockwise rotation.
-Rotation is in increments of 90°.
+Press the Spacebar to rotate the arc anti-clockwise or Shift+Spacebar for clockwise rotation.
+Rotation is in steps of 90°.

-Press the X or Y keys to mirror the arc along the X-axis or Y-axis.
+Press the X or Y keys to mirror the arc along the X-axis or Y-axis respectively.

-This method of editing allows you to select a placed arc object directly in the design space and change its size, shape or location graphically.
+This method of editing allows you to select a placed arc object directly in the workspace and change its size, shape or location, graphically.